Deutsches Studentenheim (DSH)

 The diocese Münster decided to build a new administration building for the episcopal vicariate, where the Deutsche Studentenheim is today.

 A new residence will be built at a different place in Münster, as a replacement for the Deutsche Studentenheim.
-This new dormitory will not be completed before the winter semester 2022/2023.
+This new dormitory is expected to be completed by the winter semester 2022/2023.

 The students themselves are responsible for lots of aspects of communal living.
 Alongside religious events, student representatives organise a wide-ranging programme of sporting, cultural and arts activities.
 In this area, a lot depends on the commitment and initiative of the residents.
 The Breul motto is: